-In regard to human resources development, we offer stratified training, training to refine specialized functional skills, and training systems that develop human resources who are able to work at the global level through fourth-year-employee overseas experience and working as an overseas trainee, as well as coaching to enhance performance as an organization with cohesive teamwork.
+For human resource development, we offer stratified training, training to refine specialized functional skills, overseas training systems that develop human resources who are able to succeed at the global level, coaching to enhance performance as an organization with cohesive teamwork, and diversity training.
+Additionally, to foster a culture of self-learning, we are expanding support for self-development and expanding options for learning along with providing on-demand education.